MagneticPanda/Machine-Learning-Collection/Twitter Sentiment Classification/README.md

 ![twitter sentiment analysis](https://user-images.githubusercontent.com/71750671/183037780-01f33d97-9c9e-4e00-b181-518a04ba95e0.png)

 This project walks through the data pre-processing activities in preparing these tweets appropriately for LSTM and GRU classification, and presents the steps taken in training and evaluating the LSTM and GRU models.
-The short summary of the results are presented below; for more details please refer to the report
+The short summary of the results are presented below; for more details please refer to the report.

 # Results and Conclusion Summary
 From the metrics obtained in the the testing and evaluation phase, the following observations can be made: